 Getting Started

 If you’re just starting out, buy that first rental property.
 Learn the basics.
-Build your capital.
+Explore Residential Mortgage Financing.
 Read everything you can.

 If you’re ready for development-level returns but don’t want to become a developer, structures like Paul’s GP/LP model give you access to those profits without the work or risk of going solo.